lustre-labs/lustre/pages/guide/03-side-effects.md

 storage turn out to be quite useful things to do.
 If we shouldn't perform side effects in our code how do we do them then?
 Lustre has an [`Effect`](https://hexdocs.pm/lustre/lustre/effect.html) type that _tells the runtime what side effects to perform_.
-So we say "Hey, I want to make a HTTP request to this URL and when you get the response, dispatch this message to me".
+So we say "Hey, I want to make an HTTP request to this URL and when you get the response, dispatch this message to me".
 The runtime takes care of performing the side effect and turning the result into something our `update` function understands.

 ## Why managed effects?

-This can feel like a lot of ceremony to go through just to make a HTTP request.
+This can feel like a lot of ceremony to go through just to make an HTTP request.
 The natural question is: why not just let us make these requests ourselves?

 Managed effects have a number of benefits that come from _separating our programs